camthesaxman/cubecraft/README.md

 The controls are simple.
 This game uses the GameCube controller exclusively.
 * Control Stick - move around
 * C Stick - change camera angle
-* A Button - go upwards
+* A Button - jump
-* B Button - go downwards